libbyschuknight/tid_til/tid.md

 # Today I Did

+##### 20 March 2016

+Today I have been working on starting to create my Seido Guide for my karate.
+I have created a new Rails app, added bootstrap-sass and started developing it from the simple starter them of getbootstrap.com.

+##### 18 Mar 2016

 ##### 17 Mar 2016
 Today I did...disco and resources, added in another facade and endpoint.
 Wrote some new specs.
-Embedded more understanding of how things interelate.
+Embedded more understanding of how things interrelate.

 ##### 16 Mar 2016
 Today I did...disco and resources.
 Added in another representer so as to get links in the embedded property.
 Update specs.